You’re Here Because You Want Discounted Disneyland Tickets?

 Where Can You Get Discounted Disneyland Tickets?

 Can you get cheap Disneyland tickets at Costco?
 Yes.
 You can also purchase Disneyland park tickets at AAA or through your employer.
 But often the cheapest and most reliable way is via an authorized ticket seller.

 I highly recommend purchasing tickets from Get Away Today online as they are an authorized seller of discount tickets for Disneyland, Walt Disney World, Knott’s Berry Farm, Universal Studios and LEGOLAND.
 They also offer ticket bundles which includes tickets to Disneyland as well as other Southern California theme parks.
 You’ll save buying the ticket combo of attraction tickets versus buying individual tickets for each park.

 Get Away Today also offers discounted vacation packages, so I’d definitely request a quote from them first!
 You can even place your vacation on layaway with Get Away Today and pay in installments.
 Use the Promo Code REWRITTEN and receive an extra $10 off any 2-night or longer Southern California package.
 (Hotel and 2 ticket minimum purchase to qualify for the discount).

 If you are a Southern California resident you often have the advantage of receiving discounted prices on short visit tickets during certain times of the year.
-You’ll need proof of residence upon entry to the Park for each adult with a SoCal Resident ticket (Get Away Today sells this discounted Disneyland ticket as well!).
+You’ll need proof of residence upon entry to the Park for each adult with a SoCal Resident ticket (when available, Get Away Today sells this discounted Disneyland ticket as well!).